terrorizer1980/lxd-pkg-ubuntu/doc/api-extensions.md

 uid/gid to use as the base.

 ## file\_symlinks
-This adds support for transfering symlinks through the file API.
+This adds support for transferring symlinks through the file API.
 X-LXD-type can now be "symlink" with the request content being the target path.

 ## container\_push\_target